linkarzu/linkarzu.github.io/_posts/2024-macos-workflow/0010-240305-sketchybar/2024-03-05-sketchybar-macos.md

 # If the original ~/.zshrc file does not exist, nothing will happen
 cp ~/.zshrc ~/.zshrc_backup_$(date +%Y%m%d%H%M%S) >/dev/null 2>&1

-# Create the symlink to point .zshrc to the file in my dotfiles-public repo
+# Create the symlink to point .zshrc to the file in my dotfiles-latest repo
 ln -snf ~/github/dotfiles-latest/zshrc/zshrc-file.sh ~/.zshrc

 source ~/.zshrc